havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 =============

-- The user can specify if only selected features are to be used (but if no features are selected, all features will be used)
+- The user can specify if only selected features are to be used (but if no features are selected, all features will be used).
+  This is the default if the layer has selected features.

-- The user can specify the number of direction bins.
+- The user can specify the number of direction bins (the default is 8).

-- The user can specify an angle offset for the direction bins.
+- The user can specify an angle offset (clockwise from north) for the direction bins (the default i 0).

 - The user can choose to ignore the "orientation" of the lines.
-In that case, two lines with opposite  directions will end up in the same direction bin.
+  In that case, two lines with opposite  directions will end up in the same direction bin (this is the default).

-- The user can specify an output CSV file for the histogram.
+- The user can specify an output CSV file for the (over all) histogram.

 - The user can specify if line segment length shall be used for weighting the bins (this is the default).